rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 <https://docs.dask.org/en/stable/dataframe-optimizer.html>`__ from performing
 useful optimizations (like projection and filter pushdown).

-Since column-projection pushdown is often the most important optimization, it is important to select the necessary columns both before and after calling :func:`map_partitions`.
+Since column-projection pushdown is often the most effective optimization, it is important to select the necessary columns both before and after calling :func:`map_partitions`.
 You can also add explicit filter operations to further mitigate the loss of filter pushdown.